School of Medicine

 Keith Van Haren, MD

 Assistant Professor of Neurology at the Stanford University Medical Center

-Current Research and Scholarly InterestsOur research group is dedicated to improving care for children with degenerative neurological disorders.
+Current Research and Scholarly InterestsOur research group is dedicated to innovating care for children with degenerative brain disorders.
 We are particularly focused on genetic and autoimmune disorders that cause damage to the myelin (the fatty insulation around the nerves) of the brain and spinal cord.
-X-linked adrenoleukodystrophy (genetic) and multiple sclerosis (autoimmune) are the prototypical examples of degenerative disorders of myelin; these are the two disorders we study most intensively.
+X-linked adrenoleukodystrophy (genetic) and multiple sclerosis (autoimmune) are the prototypical examples of degenerative disorders of myelin and are the two disorders we study most intensively.

 Krisa Van Meurs

 Rosemarie Hess Professor in Neonatal and Developmental Medicine